The main aim of this treatment is to rupture or remove the Dupuytren’s bands.

 - Personalised aftercare and follow-up

 We want you to be in control of your health.
-That's why we also offer optional services such as comprehensive recover packages and extra touches for you to choose from during your stay with us.
+That’s why we also offer optional services such as comprehensive recovery packages and extra touches for you to choose from during your stay with us.

 How to pay

 - You can use private medical insurance (PMI) to access this treatment.
 We work with all major PMI providers in the UK and many internationally